Profinite rigidity of fibring: TAP groups

 \begin{dfn} We say that a group $G$ \emph{splits over a subgroup $A$} if $G$ decomposes as a reduced graph of groups with a single edge and edge group $A$.
 Recall that a graph of groups is \emph{reduced} if every edge both of whose attaching maps are isomorphisms is a loop. \end{dfn}

 We are ready to state our main technical tool.
 The HHN extension case is a variation on the proofs from \cite{FriedlVidussi2008}.

 \begin{prop} Let $G$ be a finitely generated group that splits over a separable subgroup.
 Let $\varphi \colon G \to \Z$ be a non-zero character that vanishes on the edge group.
-If for some integral domain $R$ the first twisted Alexander polynomials do not vanish, then the splitting has only one vertex and $\varphi$ is algebraically fibred with kernel equal to the edge group. \end{prop} \begin{proof} We need to consider two cases, depending on whether the splitting is an HNN extension or an amalgamated free product.
+If for some integral domain $R$ the first twisted Alexander polynomials never vanish, then the splitting has only one vertex and $\varphi$ is algebraically fibred with kernel equal to the edge group. \end{prop} \begin{proof} We need to consider two cases, depending on whether the splitting is an HNN extension or an amalgamated free product.

-Suppose first that $G$ splits as an HNN extension.
+Suppose first that $G$ splits as an HNN extension (in fact, this is always the case; we will prove this by contradiction later on).
 If both edge maps are isomorphisms, then the edge group is a normal subgroup, and quotienting by it yields $\Z$.
-Hence $\varphi$ is algebraically fibred with kernel equal to the edge group, as claimed.
+Hence, $\varphi$ is algebraically fibred with kernel equal to the edge group, as claimed.
 Suppose now that at least one of the attaching maps is not a surjection.
 Let $A$ denote the image of this map, and let $B$ denote the vertex group.

 Let $\alpha \colon G \onto Q$ be an epimorphism with finite image.
 Consider the Mayer--Vietoris sequence for an HNN-extension (see for instance \cite[Chapter~VII.9]{Brown1982}) with non-trivial coefficients $R Q[t^{\pm 1}]$ as in \cref{section TAP}, where the action of $A$ and $B$ on the module is inherited from $G$.
 The sequence takes the following form: